unroll/annindex/README.md

 * Simple to use and extend, even at cost of encapsulation and reusability.
   - Straightforward public APIs.
   - Do not limit extenders.
-    For example, implementing a new graph-based index does not *require* deriving from from some "GraphIndexBase", a "LoaderMixin" and .
+    For example, implementing a new graph-based index does not *require* deriving from some "GraphIndexBase", a "LoaderMixin", and a "QueryableMixin".[^2]
-  - Provide some simple base classes that can help, but it is not required.
+  - Provides some base classes to help implementors, but they are not required.
-    Moreover, base classes currently only offer a very limited private interface for derived classes (this is not ideal).
+    Moreover, base classes currently only offer a very limited private interface for derived classes (*this is not ideal, and may change*).
     Instead, derived classes can manipulate state directly.
   - Do not take this to extreme.
 Code should still be modular and reusable if it does not harm other goals.